Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

     }

 ..
 Note::
-    In this tutorial, only shy emotion has been used, but there are several emotions you can check "roboy.emotions.RoboyEmotion.java" if you want more!
+    In this tutorial, only shy emotion has been used, but there are several emotions you can check ``roboy.emotions.RoboyEmotion.java`` if you want more!

 	/* */ these comments are not completed you should use your way that is sending a message via social media using the user’s id.